A short course on Tensor algebra and analysis, with applications to differential geometry: Rotations and symmetries

-\ees The check of the above relations with the orthogonal conjugator $\R$ is left to the reader.
-It is worth noting that actually these transformations are valid not only for $\Ro\in Orth(\Ve)^+$, but more generally for any $\U\in Orth(\Ve)$, i.e. also for symmetries.
+\ees Checking the above relations with the orthogonal conjugator $\R$ is left to the reader.
+It is worth noting that, actually, these transformations are valid not only for $\Ro\in Orth(\Ve)^+$, but more generally for any $\U\in Orth(\Ve)$, i.e. also for symmetries.